opensas/play-example/README.md

 * reads play version from openshift.play.version at application.conf (1.2.4 by default)

-* check it the desired version is installed, if not it downloads and installs play framework at $OPENSHIFT_DATA_DIR
+* checks if the desired version is installed, if not it downloads and installs play framework at $OPENSHIFT_DATA_DIR

 * removes any other play framework version